handsontable/handsontable/docs/next/guides/columns/column-summary.md

 ## Basic setup

-To initialize the **columnSummary** plugin, you need to set a property in the Settings object.
-The `columnSummary` property should be declared as an `array of objects`, where each object represents a single endpoint, i.e., the "output" cell or a single calculation.
+To initialize the `columnSummary` plugin, set a `columnSummary` property in your Handsontable instance's `settings` object.

+Declare the `columnSummary` property as an array of objects, where each object represents a single endpoint, i.e. the "output" cell or a single calculation.

 ```js
 columnSummary: [